Frequently Asked Questions

 - It is not necessary to send a transcript of graduate courses or grades.

-- Applicants do not need to identify potential mentors at USC as part of the application.
+- Applicants do not need to identify potential mentors at USC or contact their desired host program as part of the application.
 When postdoctoral fellows join the Society of Fellows, they will be matched with suitable mentors in the Society of Fellows faculty and host department or program.

 - The primary goal of this fellowship is to support excellence in scholarly research and publication.
 The cover letter should address the applicant’s research in detail, explaining not only its topic but also its goals, contributions, and stakes.
 Given that the Society of Fellows is an interdisciplinary community with members from a wide range of fields in the humanities and humanistic social sciences, the capacity to articulate research questions, problems, methods, and contributions to scholars in other disciplines is important.